Neural Configuration-Space Barriers for Manipulation Planning and Control: Safe Barrier from Configuration-Space Distance Function

 \section{Safe Barrier from Configuration-Space Distance Function}

-Efficient motion planning and control for robotic manipulators require accurate and scalable safety representations in configuration space.
-In this section, we first review the notion of a signed distance function (SDF) in the workspace, then introduce the environment and self-collision CDF and their key properties, and finally define a neural CDF barrier for planning and control applications.
+Efficient motion planning and control for robotic manipulators require scalable and precise safety representations in configuration space.
+This section reviews signed distance functions (SDFs), introduces environment and self-collision CDFs and their key properties, and concludes with the definition of a neural CDF barrier for planning and control.